ascafaro/photosynthesis_temperature_response_models/README.md

 species: The genus and species name for which a temperature response curve was measured.

-growth_temp: The average day/light temperature (mean daily maximum temperature at which a species was grown) in C.
+growth_temp: The average day/light temperature (mean daily maximum temperature at which a species was grown) in °C.

 plant_functional_type: A description of which physiological type the species belongs to (herb/grass, temperate tree, shrub, needle-leaf tree, tropical tree, tropical montane tree).

-climate: Categorised as “cool” or “warm” based on whether the measurements were recorded for a plant with a growth temperature below or above 25C, respectively.
+climate: Categorised as “cool” or “warm” based on whether the measurements were recorded for a plant with a growth temperature below or above 25°C, respectively.

-mn: The modelled number of Rubisco catalytic sites per unit of leaf area (mol m-2) based on the assimilation rate and the catalytic rate constant of Rubisco.
+mn: The modelled number of Rubisco catalytic sites per unit of leaf area (µmol m-2) based on the assimilation rate and the catalytic rate constant of Rubisco.

-Ac-RMSE: The root mean squared error (RMSE) of the temperature response curve assimilation observations compared to the modelled carboxylation limited assimilation observations (mol CO2 m-2 s-1).
+Ac-RMSE: The root mean squared error (RMSE) of the temperature response curve assimilation observations compared to the modelled carboxylation limited assimilation observations (µmol CO2 m-2 s-1).

-Ac-bias: The bias in observations of assimilation being greater than modelled carboxylation limited assimilation predictions (mol CO2 m-2 s-1).
+Ac-bias: The bias in observations of assimilation being greater than modelled carboxylation limited assimilation predictions (µmol CO2 m-2 s-1).

-J: The modelled chloroplast electron transport rate at 22C based on corresponding assimilation rates.
+J: The modelled chloroplast electron transport rate at 22°C based on corresponding assimilation rates.

-Ar-RMSE: The root mean squared error (RMSE) of the temperature response curve assimilation observations compared to the modelled RuBP regeneration limited assimilation observations (mol CO2 m-2 s-1).
+Ar-RMSE: The root mean squared error (RMSE) of the temperature response curve assimilation observations compared to the modelled RuBP regeneration limited assimilation observations (µmol CO2 m-2 s-1).

-Ar-bias: The bias in observations of assimilation being greater than modelled RuBP regeneration limited assimilation predictions (mol CO2 m-2 s-1).
+Ar-bias: The bias in observations of assimilation being greater than modelled RuBP regeneration limited assimilation predictions (µmol CO2 m-2 s-1).